-- 9.1) This policy complies with the College's Equality and Diversity Policy.
-For students with financial hardship various fee support routes may be available to fund their tuition and other fees.
+This policy complies with the College's Equality and Diversity Policy.
+For learners with financial hardship various fee support routes may be available to fund their tuition and other fees.
 These are described in detail in the Boston College Bursary Policy.
 Currently the main alternatives are as follows:

-- 9.1.1) Discretionary Learner Support Funds for example for help with travel, course materials and equipment or childcare costs (please see the College's Bursary Policy for eligibility).
+Discretionary Learner Support Funds for example for help with travel, course materials and equipment or childcare costs (please see the College's Bursary Policy for eligibility).

-- 9.1.2) Advanced Learner Loan Bursary.
+Advanced Learner Loan Bursary.

-- 9.1.3) FE and HE Student loans.
+FE and HE Student loans.

-- 9.1.4) International scholarships
+International scholarships.

-- 9.1.5) Any applicable government scheme.
+Any applicable government scheme.

-- 9.2) Students applying to the Discretionary Learner Support Fund for help towards fees may still be expected to make a contribution.
+Learners applying to the Discretionary Learner Support Fund for help towards fees may still be expected to make a contribution.